-Chapter 5 (Construction) of this EIAR describes the construction of the Proposed Scheme on a section by section basis.
+Chapter 5 (Construction) of this EIAR describes the construction of the Proposed Scheme on a section-by-section basis.
 Reference should be made to Chapter 5 (Construction) for a description of the construction activities and programme of works for each section.
 The key characteristics and impacts of the Proposed Scheme of relevance to human health during the Construction Phase are:

-- Traffic management required, such as temporary traffic diversions or lane restrictions, to allow completion of particular elements of the Proposed Scheme whilst maintaining traffic flows as far as reasonably practicable (refer to Chapter 5 (Construction)); - Noise and vibration during the Construction Phase from construction activities, construction plant and construction vehicles (refer to Chapter 9 (Noise & Vibration)); - Dust and potential air pollution from construction activities and plant (refer to Chapter 7 (Air Quality)); and - General disruption of footways, cycleways and other areas, such as closed off areas and temporary diversions, due to construction works (refer to Chapter 5 (Construction)); and - Occasional interruption of services such as water and power to allow some elements of construction activities to take place (refer to Chapter 19 (Material Assets)).
+- Traffic management required, such as temporary traffic diversions or lane restrictions, to allow completion of particular elements of the Proposed Scheme whilst maintaining traffic flows as far as reasonably practicable (refer to Chapter 5 (Construction); - Noise and vibration during the Construction Phase from construction activities, construction plant and construction vehicles (refer to Chapter 9 (Noise & Vibration); - Dust and potential air pollution from construction activities and plant (refer to Chapter 7 (Air Quality); - General disruption of footways, cycleways and other areas, such as closed off areas and temporary diversions, due to construction works (refer to Chapter 5 (Construction); - Land acquisition and temporary areas of land-take from community and residential receptors (refer to Chapter 10 (Population); and - Occasional interruption of services such as water and power to allow some elements of construction activities to take place (refer to Chapter 19 (Material Assets).

-The key characteristics and impacts of the Proposed Scheme of relevance to human health during operation are:
+The key characteristics of the Proposed Scheme of relevance to human health during operation are:

-- Bus priority, so that buses are not delayed by general traffic congestion, improving journey times and journey reliability for bus users; - Diversions of through-traffic away from the Core Bus Corridor and traffic management on some adjoining residential streets (St. Brendan's Avenue, Carleton Road, St Aidan's Park, Haverty Road and Marglann Marino) to prevent through-traffic, serving local traffic only and create quieter streets, aiming to provide safer alternative routes for cyclists;
+Bus priority, so that buses are not delayed by general traffic congestion, improving journey times and journey reliability for bus users;

-- Diversions of through-traffic along other routes which will alter traffic flows and speeds on other streets in and around the Proposed Scheme which could affect levels of emissions of air pollution, noise and pedestrian and cyclist accessibility (refer to Chapters Chapter 6 (Traffic & Transport), Chapter 7 (Air Quality) and Chapter 9 (Noise & Vibration); - Enhanced pedestrian and cyclist crossing facilities at certain locations; - Proposed new cycleways which will create an improved facility for cyclists; - Improved pedestrian facilities; - Urban realm improvements through hard landscaping and soft landscaping choices to provide visual improvement; and - Land acquisition to accommodate elements of the Proposed Scheme (see Chapter 10 (Population)) to accommodate the dedicated cycle tracks and footways.
+- Diversions of through-traffic away from the Core Bus Corridor and traffic management on some adjoining residential streets to prevent through-traffic and create quieter streets, aiming to provide safer alternative routes for cyclists; - Diversions of through-traffic along other routes which will alter traffic flows and speeds on other streets in and around the Proposed Scheme which could affect levels of emissions of air pollution, noise and pedestrian and cyclist accessibility (refer to Chapters Chapter 6 (Traffic & Transport), Chapter 7 (Air Quality) and Chapter 9 (Noise & Vibration)); - Enhanced pedestrian and cyclist crossing facilities at certain locations; - Proposed new cycleways which will create an improved facility for cyclists; - Improved pedestrian facilities; - Urban realm improvements through hard landscaping and soft landscaping choices to provide visual improvement; - Reduction in on-street parking in some locations (refer to Chapters Chapter 6 (Traffic & Transport)) and - Small areas of land acquisition to accommodate elements of the Proposed Scheme may be required such as on Merrion Road, Rock Road and Pembroke Road to accommodate the dedicated cycle tracks and footways.